Layr-Labs/eigenlayer-docs/docs/developers/Reference/avs-developer-best-practices.md

 Supporting both local and remote signer methods is a good practice.

-A good choice for a remote signer is [Web3signer](https://docs.web3signer.consensys.net/):
+[Web3signer](https://docs.web3signer.consensys.net/) is a remote signer that includes the following features:

 - Open-source signing service developed under the Apache 2.0 license, developed by Consensys, and written in Java.
 - Capable of signing on multiple platforms using private keys stored in an external vault, or encrypted on a disk.